-Snowing me, snowing you … there is something we can do!
+Snowing me, snowing you … there is something we CAN do

-Best advice is to avoid travelling in extreme weather.
+The best advice is to avoid travelling in extreme weather.
 If no one is moving, you just add to the problem - so listen to travel advice.

 If you do have to travel in bad weather, plan your journey thoroughly.
 Think about where you are going and what it will be like all the way along the journey.
 If you can, avoid travelling on less-used roads or country lanes as these are less likely to be gritted.